Tommy Boy BD Review

 The End:

-This Blu-ray has a lot of little features to enjoy.
-I covered a good amount of them.
-Once you get into gallery and possible endings.
-You open up an whole new door of information and laughter.
-If you’re a true fan or just like a good comedy, it is worth having this in your collection.
+Tommy Boy Blu-ray has a lot of "little" features to enjoy and if you're a true fan of the film or you just like a good comedy, then it is worth adding this to your collection.
 There is enough here for you to get a few hours of enjoyment.
-I had a chance to use this on a projector and the quality does show.
-This movie is just a good buy.
 I give this a TOV 5 out of 5 for the Holy schnike of it.